walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/README.md

 }
 ```

+The `show*` functions are application UI callbacks.
+Collect in a screen-owned
+coroutine and cancel it on leaving the screen; the `finally` block releases the
+session even during cancellation.
+Import `NonCancellable` and `withContext` from
+`kotlinx.coroutines`.
+Handle the capability snapshot before starting; remediations
+and protected-key authorization remain explicit host actions.
+A `StateFlow` does
+not complete automatically on a terminal state.

+Kotlin and Swift proximity types use the `Proximity` prefix.
+`ProximityRetrievalOptions` selects conventional retrieval bearers and defaults to BLE.

 The default configuration selects QR engagement and BLE retrieval.
 NFC supports
 conventional static/negotiated handover, conventional retrieval, and the explicit
 provisional NFCv2 session variant.
 Wi-Fi Aware remains unimplemented at this